 Jail & Inmate Records

-The Cass County Jail in Fargo serves as the primary detention facility for those arrested throughout Cass County.
+The Cass County Jail in Fargo is the primary detention facility for those arrested throughout Cass County.
 When someone is booked, the process includes fingerprinting, photographing, and collecting personal information.
 The public can search for current inmates through an online lookup service.
 Visitation at the facility follows specific rules, generally requiring advance scheduling and strict adherence to facility guidelines.
 North Dakota's bond and bail procedures allow for posting bail to secure an inmate's release, with exact protocols determined by the court.

 Arrest Records